conversation between teacher and student

 Professor: “Very well.”

 English conversations only get better with practice.
-Write out your own sample conversations or use what you’ve learned to have a conversation in a classroom.
+Write out your own sample classroom conversation in English or use what you’ve learned to start practicing.

 Remember, it is fine to not be perfect right away.
 Fluency is a journey and you are on your way to learning how to have polite conversations with a teacher in English.